Why It Works

 1/2 cup (1 stick) butter, at room temperature

 Powdered sugar for garnish

-Melt the chocolate over a double boiler.
+Melt chocolate over a double boiler.
 Start by setting a small pot of water to boil on the stove.
-Once the water is boiling, reduce the heat to low and set a heatproof bowl into the pot so that it rests on top and does not fall in.
-Add the chocolate to the bowl and stir constantly until completely melted.
-Remove the chocolate from the heat and allow to cool completely.
+Once water is boiling, reduce heat to low and set a heatproof bowl into the pot so that it rests on top and does not fall in.
+Add chocolate to the bowl and stir constantly until completely melted.
+Remove chocolate from heat and allow to cool completely.

-Spread the nuts evenly on a rimmed baking sheet.
-When the oven is at temperature slide the baking sheet into the oven.
+Spread nuts evenly on a rimmed baking sheet.
+When oven is at temperature, slide baking sheet into oven.
 Roast nuts until they are golden brown, about 6 minutes.
 Remove nuts from oven and allow to cool completely.
 Lower oven temperature to 350°F (180°C).

-Once the cake is cool, carefully remove the sides of the pan.
-Invert the cake onto a serving platter and remove the parchment circle.
-Let sit for 20 minutes before dusting liberally with powered sugar for garnish.
+Once cake is cool, carefully remove the sides of the pan.
+Invert cake onto a serving platter and remove parchment circle.
+Let sit for 20 minutes before dusting liberally with powdered sugar for garnish.
 Serve immediately or seal in plastic before storing in the refrigerator.